Advanced Path Tracing#

 Most of the code we presented so far scales pretty well on larger scenes.
 However, there are is notable exception: generate_all_path_candidates.

-On larger scenes, this rapidly becomes too big to fit in memory.
+On scenes with many triangles, this rapidly becomes too big to fit in any computer memory.
 To circumvent this issue, we also provide an iterator variant, generate_all_path_candidates_chunks_iter, that produces arrays of a smaller size, defined by the chunk_size argument.

 While this offers a solution to the memory allocation issue, this does not reduce the number of path candidates.
 To reduce this number, you somehow need to prune a subset of the path candidates before you actually generate them.